Rubru94/tfm-springboot/README.md

 # TFM - Springboot

-Web application created by Acevedoapps that allows you to quickly and easily calculate a budget for the implementation of Oracle Netsuite in your business.
+Web application created by Acevedoapps that allows you to calculate a budget for the implementation of Oracle Netsuite in your business quickly and easily

 ![acevedo.png](images/logos/acevedo.png) ![oracleNetsuite.png](images/logos/oracleNetsuite.png)